Rural Urgent Care Nursing Program

 More about the program:

-Program resources are being specifically designed to prepare and/or support a nurse from any specialty working in the Urgent Care setting.
+Program resources have been specifically designed to prepare and/or support a nurse from any specialty working in the Urgent Care setting.
 Nurses with extensive UCC experience will also benefit from the program via an opportunity to refresh or extend their skills, confidence and networks.

-A bespoke curriculum is being developed in consultation with health services operating UCCs, and a representative group of nurses working in UCCs across a variation of care and workforce models.
+A bespoke curriculum has been developed in consultation with health services operating UCCs, and a representative group of nurses working in UCCs across a variation of care and workforce models.

-Participation in the program will be easy and practical.
-Participants will be able to self-schedule program activities, and all of the program elements (online modules, placements and workshops) can be completed from within your health service region.
+Participation in the program is easy and practical.
+Participants are able to self-schedule program activities, and all of the program elements (online modules, placements and workshops) can be completed from within your health service region.

-Program staff are currently being appointed and will be based across Victorian health service regions to enable regular, personal contact with participants and health services.
+Program staff have been appointed and are based across Victorian health service regions to enable regular, personal contact with participants and health services.

 The program does not require specific input from your health service via supervision or teaching, although this is welcomed.
 However, it will assist you to deliver crucial training to nurses who work in this setting.